TomasDePomas/notifier/README.md

 );
 ```

-For more options, check [the Full documentation](docs/Full-Documentation.md)
+For more options, check [the Full documentation](docs/Full-Documentation.md) or have a look at [the demo](https://github.com/TomasDePomas/notifier_demo)

 ToDo list
 ------------